 Rewards are the reason why most people get travel credit cards, but there are other perks that can save you just as much money if you travel often.

-Here I list the main benefits that you should look for when choosing a travel credit card:
+Here we at GET.com list the main benefits that you should look for when choosing a travel credit card:

 Many travel credit cards have good bonus offers which let you earn a large number of points (or miles, cash back, etc.) by successfully applying for the card and fulfilling additional requirements like spending a certain amount in the first few months, applying for a secondary card or even just making 1 purchase with your new card.